danipenaperez/spring-boot-flowed-routing/README.md

 }
 ```

-At this point, when GreetingService.greeting() method is invoked, will be intercepted and evaluate the implementations **@FlowSpelCondition**.
+At this point, when GreetingService.greeting() method is invoked, will be intercepted and evaluated the implementations **@FlowSpelCondition**.

-If one match will be delegated the execution, if any implementation match, the @RoutedComponent(isDefaultRouting = true) will be delegated.
+If the AUsersGreetingService.greeting FlowSpelCondition match, this bean will do the job.
+If any implementation match, the @RoutedComponent(isDefaultRouting = true) will be delegated.

+**Easy extendible and easy maintain**
-You can add all custom implementations for GreetingService at any time without touch the initial Default implementation, and you can remove it in the same way.
+- You can add all custom implementations for GreetingService at any time without touch the initial Default implementation, and you can remove it in the same way.
+- Simply remove a feature without touch original implementation.
+- It is easy add new features all in the same code in a clean way, each bean has its owns dependencies.

 You can execute this code running the demo at [demos/flowed-routing-simple-demo](demos/flowed-routing-simple-demo)

-# More complex examples
+# More complex Use Cases

-## Example 1 : executions based on Request Context
+## Example 1 : Executions based on Request Context

 Imagine that your application is a multitenant application.

-You can choose a Greeting Service based on multi evaluations:  TenantId  and username first letter.
+You can choose a Greeting Service based on a **double factor multi evaluations**:  based on TenantId and username first letter.

 TenantId supposed is extracted from a request header.

 First create a bean that extract tenant info from Request:

 ```java
 @Component
 public class ExecutionContext {